-The power meter is located on the Windows taskbar.
-The power meter allows you to quickly access power settings and view the remaining battery charge.
+The Power icon is located on the Windows taskbar.
+The Power icon allows you to quickly access power settings and view the remaining battery charge.

-- To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over the power meter icon \\\\\\. - To use Power Options, right-click the power meter icon and then select an item from the list.
-You can also type power options in the task bar search box, and then select Power Options.
+- To view the percentage of remaining battery charge and the current power plan, place the mouse pointer over the Power icon - To use Power Options, right-click the Power icon , and then select Power Options.
+You can also type power options in the taskbar search box, and then select Power Options.

-Different power meter icons indicate whether the computer is running on battery or external power.
+Different Power icons indicate whether the computer is running on battery or external power.
 Placing the mouse pointer over the icon reveals a message if the battery has reached a low or critical battery level.